cbodtorf/moviola/README.md

     - [x] DELETE - removes movie from index
       - [x] Create route
      - [x] Connect to Algolia
+  - [ ] Use :uuid for PUT/DELETE url param
+  - [ ] Update response to be uuid
 - [ ] Frontend
   - [ ] Search Page
     - [ ] Search Component